memesteraati/NIFTY50-Index-Value-prediction---BASIC/README.md

 2. Calculate and optimize the Mean Absolute Error (MAE) for actual and predicted prices.
 3. Hypothesis testing to test hypothesis analysis correlation between stock markets/indices.
 4. Map the correlation percentage of each of the given macroenomonic factors with the CNX Nifty to facilitate work into fundamental market analysis of CNX Nifty and further work into efficiency of fundamental analysis for CNX Nifty.
+5. Propose best way to prepare and preprocess data specifically for the given problem.